vigji/mcp-db-demo/README.md

 ```

 4) Wire your MCP client/agent to the running container:
-- Use the MCP SDK’s stdio client and start the process with `docker compose exec mcp_server python mcp_db_server.py` **only** if you want an interactive foreground run.
-Otherwise the container’s default command is already running the server.
+- Preferred: use the SSE endpoint `http://localhost:8765/sse` (or `http://mcp_server:8765/sse` inside the Compose network).
+The server tells the client where to POST messages.
-- Configure your agent to call the MCP server (stdio) and set the model to `gpt-4.1-mini` (or similar).
+- If you need stdio instead, set `MCP_TRANSPORT=stdio` and point your client to a process (e.g., `docker compose exec mcp_server python mcp_db_server.py`).

 5) Stop when done:
 ```bash